ethanyanyan/ethanyanyan/README.md

 I'm a Computer Science and Data Science student at the University of Wisconsin-Madison with a passion for technology, data, and innovation.

 💼 **Find Me Professional**:
 Looking to connect?
-Check out my [LinkedIn](https://www.linkedin.com/in/ethan-yan-20a71b205/) and don't hesitate to reach out!
+Check out my [LinkedIn](https://www.linkedin.com/in/ethanyikaiyan/) and don't hesitate to reach out!

 📫 **How to reach me**:
-Shoot me an email at eyyan@wisc.edu
+Shoot me an email at eyan38@gatech.edu